mlanotte1998/OOD_Animator_Public/README.md

   * Edit : The edit view is similar to the visual view but includes extra options to edit the animation, pause it, restart it, save it, etc. A more detailed description of all the options included in the edit view can be found later in the ReadMe.

 ### What Goes After the -out

+  The -out option is only to be used with a Text View or SVG view.
+The name of the file can be one that does or does not already exist.
+For the text view, a .txt file should be used, and for the SVG view a .svg file should be used.

+### What Goes After the -speed

+  This option is the simply the speed of the animation.
+It can be included for all views except the text view.
+For every other view, if no speed is given, then each time in the text input file will equate that number of seconds.
+Inputting a speed of 2 will double the speed, 5 will mulitply the speed by 5, etc. Only integers can be included so a speed less than the original is not possible.

+## Edit View Explained